 1. Pay with free Walmart gift cards

 Yes, there are numerous legitimate ways to get free Walmart gift cards.
-We break them down in”6 Ways to Rack Up Walmart Gift Cards for Free.”
+We break them down in”5 Ways to Get Walmart Gift Cards for Free.”
 And whatever you buy with a free gift card is basically free.

 2. Pay with a cash-back credit card

 If you don’t have the time or desire to chase down free gift cards, pay for your Walmart purchases with a cash-back credit card — assuming you pay your bill in full each month to avoid interest charges.
 Those purchases won’t be free, but at least you will get some free money back on them.

 In 2019, Walmart debuted a co-branded credit card that offers up to 5% cash back on Walmart purchases, but it’s hardly the only credit card out there that enables you to earn cash back at Walmart stores or Walmart.com.
 You can check out the latest options using Money Talks News’ credit card comparison tool.

 3. Earn cash rebates in stores

 The free cash-back app Ibotta enables you to earn cash rebates on purchases from Walmart stores — and many other places.